theforeman/puppet-foreman_proxy/README.md

 | 2.x            | 1.5 - 1.10     |                                                     |
 | 1.x            | 1.4 and older  |                                                     |

+ * 23.x dropped EL7 support.
+3.1 and newer work on EL8.
  * 22.x renamed foreman_proxy::plugin::remote_execution::ssh to foreman_proxy::plugin::remote_execution::script as the feature within the plugin has changed from SSH to Script.
  * 20.x started to register as a Smart Proxy host.
 This requires Foreman 3.1.
 When using an older Foreman, set `$register_in_foreman` to false.
 This does require manual registration then.
  * 18.x switched to running `smart_proxy_dynflow` as part of `foreman-proxy` service by default.
 On EL* distributions and Foreman < 2.5, `foreman_proxy::plugin::dynflow::external_core` needs to be explicitly set to `true`.